top of page

 2005: Off the Wall.
 Luttrellstown Castle Golf Club, Dublin.

-1996: Student Exhibition.
+1996: Student Group Exhibition.
 University College Dublin.

 Guest Artist;